 • Don’t assume smaller packages are always cheaper or buying in bulk is a better deal.
 Most grocery stores show the price per ounce on the shelf label.
 Compare a few items before you choose – you might be surprised.

 • If you’re craving something more expensive – Manchego cheese, anyone? – but aren’t sure how to fit it into your budget, balance it out with lower-cost ingredients.
 You might pair that fancy cheese with cheaper dried pasta and in-season veggies for a more reasonably-priced meal.

 • Eat according to the seasons.
-Did you ever wonder why avocados are so expensive in the summer and berries are so expensive in the winter?
+Did you ever wonder why apples are so expensive in the summer (and don’t taste as good) and berries are so expensive in the winter?
 Even though most produce is available year-round, that doesn’t mean it’s always a good deal.
 Food grown in the right season will be cheaper for you as well as more nutritious and better for the environment.
 Check out the USDA’s seasonal produce guide to see what’s available now.